ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ## [MANUSCRIPT SECTION] Document Abstract

 This document outlines a synthesized theory of cognitive development that resolves the long-standing debate between the Piagetian (thought-first) and Vygotskian (language-first) models.
 Our central finding is that a single, universal meaning-making engine—Bion's alpha-function—metabolizes raw experience into thinkable thought.
-This engine operates through two distinct but interconnected channels: one using the schemas of individual action (Piaget) and the other using the symbolic tools of social mediation (Vygotsky).
+This engine metabolizes Channel 2 symbolic material through recursive oscillation with Channel 1 embodied sensorimotor/interoceptive evaluation (including action schemas in Piaget’s sense).
 The primary driver of human development is not a choice between these two, but the continuous, reciprocal feedback loop that operates between them, perpetually co-creating both the individual and their social world.
 This model moves beyond simple compromise to propose a new, dynamic mechanism for the architecture of the mind.
  ---
 ### 1. The Initial Question and Hypothesis
 We began by addressing the core debate: Does thought create language (Piaget), or does language create thought (Vygotsky)?